lukin0110/django-transactional-email/README.md

 ## TODO
 - use codemirror html editor for template editing
+- add code example on how to use
 - push to pypi
 - dump templates from db to disk